AlicynRK/AlicynRK/README.md

 # 💫 About Me:
-I'm studying game development with a specialization in art and a minor in sociology.<br><br>I'm interested in pursuing a career in narrative, transformative, and inclusive game design.<br><br>I'm a C++ native with some experience in Python through the Monopoly project.
-I'm also experienced in Unreal Engine 4.27, which I used to create the Renter's Rights Trivia game.<br><br>I'm currently learning more about Assembly, HTML, JavaScript, and CSS.
+I'm studying game development with a specialization in art and a minor in sociology.

+I'm interested in pursuing a career in narrative, transformative, and inclusive game design.

+I'm most experienced with C++, but I've dabbled in Python through the Monopoly project.
+I'm also experienced in Unreal Engine 4.27, which I used to create the Renter's Rights Trivia game.

+I'm currently learning more about NASM, HTML (including HTML5 Canvas and WebGL), and JavaScript.

 ## 🌐 Socials: